 Guitar Chords: C, G7

 Playing Jambalaya is not only easy.
 It is also very interesting.
 What makes the song so fascinating for guitarists is its simple fingerpicking style that contains purposeful strumming.
 The chords allow for the easy movement of the fretting fingers.
-This gives you that beautiful harmonics that the song is known for, while enticing everyone else to dance.
+This gives you that beautiful harmonic effect that the song is known for.

 Guitar Chords: A, Bm